AlexsLemonade/identifier-refinery/README.md

 ### Docker Image

-The conversion scripts are run on Docker images.
+The conversion scripts are run on custom Docker images.

-Dockerfiles are provided in this repository.
+Two Dockerfiles are provided in this repository - `base` Docker image, which is used to install the quire R dependancies, and the `pd` image, which is used to build the required databases for a given platform.

 ### Conversion Scripts

-[ .. ]
+A `build_and_convert.py` script is provided, which build a unique Docker image for each package, mount the downloaded CEL files as a volume, and then run the gene conversion script `R/gene_convert.R` inside the image and output the master conversion matrix.

 ## Reproducing